FrozedClubDevelopment/FrozedHider/README.md

 If you want staff players to see other staff players inside the region, you can use the `frozedhider.view-staff` permission.

+If you want a player to be considered as staff, you can use the `frozedhider.staff` permission.

 ## Author

 This plugin is developed and maintained by [Elb1to](https://elb1to.me).